Buoyed by another strong start from Justin Dunn, Mariners steal late victory over Angels in 10th inning

 The Mariners set Dunn up for the win in the top of the seventh, finally getting to Angels starter Griffin Canning.
 Kyle Lewis smashed a 93-mph fastball into the empty seats deep in right-center for his eight homer of the season.
 Lewis’ solo blast was Canning’s only real blemish in his outing.
 He pitched eight innings, allowing the one run on four hits with a walk and seven strikeouts.

 “He hasn’t been real happy with the way he’s been swinging the bat the last couple of days,” Servais said.
-“He made a comments before the game started, ‘I got one in me today, Skip’.
+“He made a comment before the game started, ‘I got one in me today, Skip’.
 And he did have one him today.
 It was a big one.”

 The Mariners’ lead was short-lived, however.